barrettp/JuliaAASWorkshop/README.md

 This repository contains material for the AAS Workshop "An Introduction to the Julia Programming Language"

-Date: **Sunday, June 4, 2023, 9:00 am - 5:00 pm (hybrid)**
+Date: **Sunday, January 7, 2024, 9:00 am - 5:00 pm (hybrid)**

 The Julia programming language can be considered the successor to Scientific Python (SciPy).
 The language is designed for scientific computing by having built-in multidimensional arrays and parallel processing features.
 Yet, it can also be used as a general-purpose programming language like Python.
 Unlike Python, Julia solves the two-language problem by using just-in-time (JIT) compilation to generate machine code from high level expressions.
 In most cases, Julia is as fast as C, and in some cases faster.
 Julia is also a composable language, so independent libraries or packages usually work well together without any modification.
-These important features make Julia a very productive language for scientific software development by reducing the number of lines of code.
+These important features make Julia a very productive language for scientific software development by significantly reducing the number of lines of code.
+In essence, Julia is Python with Numba built-in.

 The objectives of this tutorial are: (1) to introduce astronomers and software developers to the basic language syntax, features, and power of the Julia programming language, (2) to compare and contrast Julia’s design features to those of C/C++ and Python, and (3) to show that Julia provides an easy migration path from languages such as C/C++, FORTRAN, and Python.
 In other words, it is not necessary to rewrite all of your code all at once.

 The workshop is divided into morning and afternoon sessions.
-Both sessions contain six half hour tutorials.
+The morning session contains three one hour tutorials, while the afternoon session contains six half hour tutorials.
 The morning tutorials will introduce a few features of the language, such as unicode characters, multi-dimensional arrays, and functions, while using various Julia packages to perform simple data analysis using multiwavelength data.
 The afternoon tutorials will introduce a few language concepts, such as composability, multiple dispatch, and macros, while cover some advanced programming techniques, such as calling Python, using macros, optimizing code, creating packges, and parallel computation.

 ## Installation Instructions